 Aim to perform 3 sets to failure or until you cannot maintain an effective technique.
 Try not to use your legs to swing forward and up, using your abdominal muscles under control to crunch upwards.

-Hanging knee raises are a reverse crunch with a sting in the tail- gravity and we need to look at two variations.
-Initially you can concentrate on getting the action right with some standard hanging knee raises.
+Hanging knee raises are a reverse crunch with a sting in the tail.
+We need to look at two variations.
+Initially, you can concentrate on getting the action right with some standard hanging knee raises.
 When you feel comfortable with those, you can implement hanging side knee raises into your program as well as your side to side swing on the monkey bars will intensely use your external oblique abdominal muscles.

 Aim again for at least 3 sets to failure alternating sides with each crunch to mimic the side-to-side swing on the bars while in competition.
 Failure is when unable to complete a repetition under control without swinging the legs.

-If one of your worries is that you might not be able to get a grip on a cold, wet and muddy metal bar then gloves for Spartan Race could be an option to consider.
+If one of your worries is that you might not be able to get a grip on a cold, wet and muddy metal bar, then wearing gloves for a Spartan Race could be an option to consider.